District Attorney’s Office drops multiple charges for attempted murder suspects

 Kalani Hodges, Matthew Delena, and Seven Long have been accused of a string of shootings that happened last fall.

-The first shooting happened in August at the Sandia Vista Apartments, when police saya they shot at a teen, causing him to crash his car, and pinned an innocent man between two vehicles.
+The first shooting happened in August at the Sandia Vista Apartments, when police say they shot at a teen, causing him to crash his car, and pinned an innocent man between two vehicles.

 A few months later, police say another shooting left a man dead near Washington and Lomas.
 Days after that, they allegedly shot and paralyzed a man at the Whole Foods on Carlisle.